Probabilistic Predictions of Process-Induced Deformation in Carbon/Epoxy Composites Using a Deep Operator Network: Uncertainty Quantification for DeepONet

 Figure~\ref{fig:EKI_uncertainty_combined} summarizes the resulting predictions of DoC, viscosity, and deformation on the simulation test dataset together with their associated uncertainty estimates.
 Panel~(a) displays uncertainty bands, where solid lines denote the ensemble mean, dashed lines indicate the reference simulation responses, and shaded regions correspond to one standard deviation of the ensemble.
 Panel~(b) shows ensemble ``spaghetti'' trajectories, illustrating the spread of individual samples around the reference responses (solid lines).
 We observe that the prediction accuracy is high and that the confidence intervals consistently cover the ground truth trajectories, indicating that the proposed EKI–DeepONet framework yields meaningful and well-calibrated uncertainty quantification.

 For inference on the experimental data, we employ a transfer learning strategy.
-Because the experimental loss function is defined only at the final time point, the risk of overfitting is particularly high.
-To mitigate this, we fine-tune only the parameters in the last layer of the branch network, keeping all other parameters fixed at the values obtained from training on the simulation data.
-Moreover, we use Tikhonov-regularized EKI with a regularization parameter of $0.1$ to further control overfitting.
+It is important to emphasize that the deformation history is not reconstructed solely from the final measurement.
+Instead, the prediction is primarily governed by the strong prior learned from the simulation-trained DeepONet, which captures the underlying deformation dynamics.
+Due to the distribution shift between simulation and experimental data, the predicted final deformation may deviate from the observed value.
+To address this, we use the final experimental measurement to perform a mild correction of the prediction through transfer learning, rather than learning the full trajectory from scratch.
+Since the experimental loss function is defined only at the final time point, the risk of overfitting is particularly high.
+To mitigate this, we fine-tune only the parameters in the last layer of the branch network, while keeping all other parameters fixed at the values obtained from training on the simulation data.
+Moreover, we employ Tikhonov-regularized EKI with a regularization parameter of $0.1$ to further stabilize the update and control overfitting.
 Figures~\ref{fig:EKI_ensemble_transfer_learning} and~\ref{fig:EKI_ensemble_100samples} show the predicted deformation on the experimental dataset, before and after transfer learning, for the two case studies (two baseline specimens).
 After transfer learning, the prediction at the final time is significantly closer to the experimental ground truth, while the uncertainty along the earlier portions of the trajectory increases, resulting in more conservative and better-posed predictive uncertainty.

 Figure~\ref{fig:EKI_ensemble_100samples} shows ensemble samples generated using EKI for the deformation in experimental cases R11 and R21, plotted together with the corresponding simulation results for comparison.
 This figure illustrates the ability of the network to generate predictive sample trajectories.
 To assess performance, we validate the ensemble predictions against the simulation data for cases R11 and R21.
 The close agreement between the simulation curves and the EKI-generated ensembles indicates that the method provides a reasonable match for these cases.